 As a perennial highlight of The Aesthetic ShowTM (TAS), the Certified Aesthetic Consultant (CAC) Fast Track Program is the only current and continuously updated certification program in the medical aesthetic industry.
 This highly-structured and interactive daylong educational course delivers the most comprehensive information and guidacne on running a successful practice in today's highly competitive market.

-As demand for energy-based anti-aging procedures continues to rise, practitioners are faced with choosing from a wide array of aesthetic platgorms and devices that are, at times, difficult to differentiate.
-Some are one trick ponies and offer a single procedure; others are full-blown multifunctional platforms that perform everything from energy-based hair removal to fat reduction, laser skin resurfacing and skin tightening.
+As demand for energy-based anti-aging procedures continues to rise, practitioners are faced with choosing from a wide array of aesthetic platforms and devices.
+Five experts share insights on how to differentiate.

 Microneedling has come of age in the medical aesthetic arena as SkinPen® from Bellus Medical (Addison, Texas) recently announced that it is the first and only microneedling system to receive a De Novo clearance as a Class II medical device by The Food and Drug Administration (FDA).
 This designation grants the company clearance and marketing authorization for the device, which is intended to improve the appearance of facial acne scars in adults aged 22 years or older.
 This clearance was based on the FDA’s recently codified language regarding aesthetic uses of microneedling.

 A global revolution is taking hold throughout the medical aesthetic field.
 Increasingly, regenerative and cell-based techniques are starting to reduce or replace the need for more invasive surgery, drug or chemical-based therapies.